-- 3.3.3 Throughout the consultation that informed this plan recurrent themes were meeting local need and enabling local decision making.
-The settlement policy aims to meet local needs, and enable economic growth, whilst safeguarding our special environment.
-Localism is an important part of the new strategy encouraging communities to take responsibility for their own areas. - 3.3.4 The proposed distribution of development takes account of: - the needs, size, and roles of the area's settlements, taking into account any current imbalances - the benefits of concentrating most development in locations where homes, jobs and facilities will be easily accessible to each other and there is a choice of transport modes; - the availability of land, and whether it has been previously developed (brownfield); - the importance of the environmental constraints of the plan area (including landscape designations, nature conservation designations and areas of flood risk and coastal erosion). - 3.3.5 The development strategy therefore focuses the majority of new development on the larger settlements, which have more existing jobs and services, broadly in line with the local demand for that area, taking into account current imbalances, the current supply and existing constraints. - 3.3.6 In the plan area, local housing and economic needs could not be met without major development in the Area of Outstanding Natural Beauty.
-The need for growth from both a national and local perspective is considered to justify the exceptional circumstances for allowing major development to take place within this nationally designated landscape.
-Such a stance is not taken lightly.
-Where growth is proposed, this is because there are no realistic alternatives to meet the need for growth in that area in a positive way, and the sites have been selected on the basis that any landscape impact can be effectively moderated.
-Indeed there are opportunities, in places, to actively enhance the setting of the AONB through softening the visual impact of the existing urban edge on the wider landscape.
+- 3.3.3 Throughout the consultation that informed the is plan recurrent themes were meeting local need and enabling local decision making.
+The development strategy therefore settlement policy aims to meet local needs, and enable economic growth, whilst safeguarding our special environment.
+Localism is an important part of the new strategy encouraging communities to take responsibility for their own areas. - 3.3.4 The proposed distribution of development takes account of: - the needs, size, and roles of the area's settlements, taking into account any current imbalances - the benefits of concentrating most development in locations where homes, jobs and facilities will be easily accessible to each other and there is a choice of transport modes; - the availability of land, and whether it has been previously developed (brownfield); - the importance of the environmental constraints of the plan area (including landscape designations, nature conservation designations and areas of flood risk and coastal erosion). - 3.3.5 The development strategy therefore focuses the majority of new development on the larger settlements, which have more existing jobs and services, broadly in line with the local demand for that area, taking into account current imbalances, the current supply and existing constraints.
+The overall development strategy is illustrated in the Strategic Diagram - Figure 3.1.